York: Racing

-York Racecourse was established in 1731 and from 1990 has been awarded Northern Racecourse of the Year for 17 years running.
+York Racecourse was established in 1731 and, from 1990, has been awarded Northern Racecourse of the Year for 17 years running.
 This major horseracing venue is located on the Knavesmire and sees thousands flocking to the city every year for the 15 race meetings.
 The Knavesmire Racecourse also hosted Royal Ascot in 2005.
 In August, racing takes place over the four-day Ebor Festival that includes the Ebor Handicap dating from 1843.

 On 6 July 2014, York hosted the start of Stage 2 of the 2014 Tour de France.
 Starting the Départ Fictif from York Racecourse, the riders travelled through the city centre to the Départ Actuel on the A59 just beyond the junction with the Outer Ring Road heading towards Knaresborough.
 In 2015, the inaugural Tour de Yorkshire was held as a legacy event to build on the popularity of the previous year, with the Day 2 stage finishing in York.

 Motorbike speedway once took place at York.
 The track in the Burnholme Estate was completed in 1930 and a demonstration event staged.
-In 1931 the track staged team and open events and the York team took part in the National Trophy.
+In 1931, the track staged team and open events and the York team took part in the National Trophy.

 Other

 An open rowing club York City Rowing Club is located underneath Lendal Bridge.
 The rowing clubs of The University of York, York St John University Rowing Club and Leeds University Boat Club as well as York City RC use the Ouse for training.
 There are two sailing clubs close to York, both of which sail dinghies on the River Ouse.
-The York RI (Railway Institute) Sailing Club has a club house and boat park on the outskirts of Bishopthorpe, a village3 mi to the south of York.
-The Yorkshire Ouse Sailing Club has a club house in the village of Naburn,5 mi south of York.
+The York RI (Railway Institute) Sailing Club has a club house and boat park on the outskirts of Bishopthorpe, a village 3 mi to the south of York.
+The Yorkshire Ouse Sailing Club has a club house in the village of Naburn, 5 mi south of York.

 York hosts the UK Snooker Championship, which is the second biggest ranking tournament in the sport, at the York Barbican.